 TIP: Use Volunteer Form 1 as your general intake application.
 Use Application Forms 2 and/or 3 for opportunities that require more extensive screening, previous experience, specialized skills, or to delineate one program from another.

-For Help articles on functions in Better Impact, click on the icon in the Search bar (anywhere in Better Impact) and enter applicable search parameters.
+For Help articles on functions in Better Impact, click on the at the bottom right corner of any page .
+Enter applicable search parameters.

 Creating Activities in Better Impact